MicrosoftDocs/azure-devops-docs/docs/boards/get-started/key-concepts.md

 ---
-title: Key concepts and terminology used for Azure Boards
+title: Key concepts when using Azure Boards
 titleSuffix: Azure DevOps Services
 description: Key definitions for objects and items used to plan and track work using Azure Boards ms.technology: devops-new-user ms.prod: devops